Fahad-Md-Kamal/Fiber-Blogs/README.md

 	}
 ```

-> Here we are checking token if is already used and logged out which we are metioning.
+> Here we are checking token if it has already been used and logged out which we are metioning.

 ```go
 	token, err := jwt.ParseWithClaims(tokenString, &userdtos.TokenClaimPayload{},